holmen1/gcc-introduction/README.md

 # An Introduction to GCC

+My working notes based on *An Introduction to GCC* by Brian J. Gough (Network Theory Ltd, 2004).
+Content includes quotes, paraphrased sections, and original examples/annotations.

+Original book: Copyright © 2004 Network Theory Ltd.
+Licensed under the GNU Free Documentation License v1.2 or later.

-GCC is a programming tool, that's true-but it's also something more.
+> *"GCC is a programming tool, that's true—but it's also something more.
-It is part of a 20-year campaign for freedom for computer users.
+> It is part of a 20-year campaign for freedom for computer users."*
+>

-Richard M. Stallman
+> — Richard M. Stallman, Foreword
-February 2004

 ## Compiling a C program
 ### Compiling a simple C program